Renters Rights | Read Time 5 Minutes.

 Take a look at our Landlord and Tenant page for more information, advice and dispute areas.

-If you think that any of these renters rights have been violated, or your Landlord has broken the agreements of your tenancy contract, give us a call or come to our Brighton and Hove office for a consultation on how we can help you through this difficult time.
+If you think that any of these renters rights have been violated, or your Landlord has broken the agreements of your tenancy contract, give us a call and we can connect you to an LGBT expert today.